tradinghours/tradinghours-python/README.md

 <h1>TradingHours.com Python Library</h1>
 </div>

-[TradingHours.com](https://www.tradinghours.com) licenses **Market Holidays and Trading Hours data** for over **1000** exchanges and trading venues around the world.
+[TradingHours.com](https://www.tradinghours.com) licenses **Market Holidays and Trading Hours data** for over **1,000** exchanges and trading venues around the world.
-This library allows clients to easily integrate our market holidays and trading hours data into existing applications.
+This library allows clients to easily integrate market holidays and trading hours data into existing applications.
 This packages downlods all available data from TradingHours.com and then allows you to work with the data locally.

 ### About the Data
-We support over 1000 exchanges and trading venues, including all major currencies.
+We support over 1,000 exchanges and trading venues, including all major currencies.
 [See all supported markets](https://www.tradinghours.com/coverage).

 Our comprehensive data covers: